msamatas/msamatas.github.io/aboutme.md

 I travel abroad a few times a year and pretend to arrive at profound insights about the human condition.
 Most days you can find me reading contemporary fiction and writing lame poetry.

-This blog is an avenue to vent my excitement in life.
+This blog is an avenue to vent my excitement for life.
 Posts include but are not limited to:

 * Programming deep dives: Algorithms, bugs, catastrophic failures and high quality papers
 * Media recommendations: Books, movies, video games, podcasts, music